 Your health care provider will:

-Your health care provider may order tests to check for health problems that are common in people who abuse alcohol.
+Your provider may order tests to check for health problems that are common in people who use alcohol.
 These tests may include:

 Many people with an alcohol problem need to completely stop using alcohol.
 This is called abstinence.
 Having strong social and family support can help make it easier to quit drinking.